celskeggs/fprime/docs/documentation/user-manual/index.md

 # User Manual

-The User Manual dives into F Prime design philosophy and architectural principles, providing deep understanding of how the framework operates.
+The User Manual dives into F Prime design philosophy and architectural principles, providing a deep understanding of how the framework operates.
 Below are the different topics you can find under the User Manual.

 ## __F´ Overview__
 Technical overview of F Prime